Self-proclaimed monarchy

 A self-proclaimed monarchy is established when a person claims a monarchy without any historical ties to a previous dynasty.
-The self-proclaimed monarch may be of an established state, such as Zog I of Albania, or of an unrecognised micronation, such as Leonard Casley of Hutt River, Western Australia.
+In many cases, this would make them a pretender to the throne (when a ruling dynasty is already established).
+The self-proclaimed monarch may be of an established state, such as Zog I of Albania, or of a micronation, such as Leonard Casley of Hutt River, Western Australia.

 Past self-proclaimed monarchies

 Albania

 In 1928, Ahmet Zogu, a president of Albania, proclaimed himself "King Zog I".
 He ruled for 11 years in a nominally constitutional monarchy that was overthrown in the Italian invasion of Albania.

 Andorra

 In 1934, Boris Skossyreff declared himself "Boris I, King of Andorra".
-After months in power, he was expelled when he declared war on Justí Guitart i Vilardebó, Bishop of Urgell and ex officio co-prince of Andorra.
+His pretended reign only lasted a few days.
+He was expelled when he declared war on Justí Guitart i Vilardebó, Bishop of Urgell and ex officio co-prince of Andorra.

 Australia

 In 1970, after a dispute over wheat production quotas, Leonard Casley proclaimed his wheat farm in Western Australia the "Principality of Hutt River", styling himself as "HRH Prince Leonard I of Hutt".
 The Australian government did not recognize his claim of independence.
 Casley abdicated in 2017, passing the principality to his son, "Prince Graeme I".
 The principality formally dissolved in 2020.